 There are many things you can do during your pregnancy to help prepare for breastfeeding.
-The checklist below will help set you up for success, but will also help you have a plan for if the start of your breastfeeding journey is a little rocky.
+The breastfeeding basics checklist below will help set you up for success, but will also help you have a plan for if the start of your breastfeeding journey is a little rocky.
 Your steps of preparation now will come in handy.
 Learning about what to expect and discovering some tools to make life easier after the baby arrives will enable you to spend less time worrying and more time enjoying your new baby.

 Your prenatal checklist

 Meet your local, private practice IBCLC (International Board Certified Lactation Consultant)

 Schedule a prenatal consultation.
 You will be able to ask individualized questions, learn information about breastfeeding, and share your excitement as well as any fears or concerns you have.
-As you and your IBCLC walk though your complete health history, they will assess your breast anatomy and ask about changes you are experiencing during the pregnancy, go over diet and supplements and discuss what you are wanting your breast/chest feeding journey to look like.
+As you and your IBCLC walk though your complete health history, they will assess your breast anatomy and ask about changes you are experiencing during the pregnancy, go over diet and supplements and discuss what you are wanting your breastfeeding journey to look like.
 If you had problems nursing any of your other children, your IBCLC can offer information to hopefully avoid the same struggles from repeating.
 Meeting and connecting with an IBCLC before having your baby makes it much easier to reach out after your baby is born if the need arises.

 Take a prenatal class

 Prenatal classes are offered by Midwives, hospitals and lactation specialists.
 You will want a class that covers the basics of breastfeeding and newborn care.
 During the class, you will learn about different breastfeeding positions.
 Using a doll, you can give those positions a try.
 You will learn about what to expect during the first days and weeks of nursing a newborn and how to care for them.
 Take a local class so you can connect with and meet other parents who are also expecting.